ghc/ghc/docs/users_guide/packages.rst

 They are intended to be managed by build/package tools, to enable ``ghc`` and ``ghci`` to automatically use an environment created by the tool.

+In the case of ``ghci``, the environment file will be read once, during initialisation.
+If the file changes then you have to restart GHCi to reflect the updated file.

 The file contains package IDs and optionally package databases, one directive per line: